Pope Francis’ Homily at Extraordinary ‘Urbi et Orbi’ Blessing

 “Why are you afraid?
 Have you no faith?”
 Lord, you are calling to us, calling us to faith.
 Which is not so much believing that you exist, but coming to you and trusting in you.
 This Lent your call reverberates urgently: “Be converted!”, “Return to me with all your heart” (Joel 2:12).
 You are calling on us to seize this time of trial as a time of choosing.
 It is not the time of your judgement, but of our judgement: a time to choose what matters and what passes away, a time to separate what is necessary from what is not.
 It is a time to get our lives back on track with regard to you, Lord, and to others.
 We can look to so many exemplary companions for the journey, who, even though fearful, have reacted by giving their lives.
 This is the force of the Spirit poured out and fashioned in courageous and generous self-denial.
 It is the life in the Spirit that can redeem, value and demonstrate how our lives are woven together and sustained by ordinary people – often forgotten people – who do not appear in newspaper and magazine headlines nor on the grand catwalks of the latest show, but who without any doubt are in these very days writing the decisive events of our time: doctors, nurses, supermarket employees, cleaners, caregivers, providers of transport, law and order forces, volunteers, priests, religious men and women and so very many others who have understood that no one reaches salvation by themselves.
 In the face of so much suffering, where the authentic development of our peoples is assessed, we experience the priestly prayer of Jesus: “That they may all be one” (Jn 17:21).
 How many people every day are exercising patience and offering hope, taking care to sow not panic but a shared responsibility.
 How many fathers, mothers, grandparents and teachers are showing our children, in small everyday gestures, how to face up to and navigate a crisis by adjusting their routines, lifting their gaze and fostering prayer.
 How many are praying, offering and interceding for the good of all.
 Prayer and quiet service: these are our victorious weapons.

 “Why are you afraid?
 Have you no faith”?
 Faith begins when we realise we are in need of salvation.
-We are not self-sufficient; by ourselves we founder: we need the Lord, like ancient navigators needed the stars.
+We are not self-sufficient; by ourselves we flounder: we need the Lord, like ancient navigators needed the stars.
 Let us invite Jesus into the boats of our lives.
 Let us hand over our fears to him so that he can conquer them.
 Like the disciples, we will experience that with him on board there will be no shipwreck.
 Because this is God’s strength: turning to the good everything that happens to us, even the bad things.
 He brings serenity into our storms, because with God life never dies.

 The Lord asks us and, in the midst of our tempest, invites us to reawaken and put into practice that solidarity and hope capable of giving strength, support and meaning to these hours when everything seems to be floundering.
 The Lord awakens so as to reawaken and revive our Easter faith.
 We have an anchor: by his cross we have been saved.
 We have a rudder: by his cross we have been redeemed.
 We have a hope: by his cross we have been healed and embraced so that nothing and no one can separate us from his redeeming love.
 In the midst of isolation when we are suffering from a lack of tenderness and chances to meet up, and we experience the loss of so many things, let us once again listen to the proclamation that saves us: he is risen and is living by our side.
 The Lord asks us from his cross to rediscover the life that awaits us, to look towards those who look to us, to strengthen, recognize and foster the grace that lives within us.
 Let us not quench the wavering flame (cf. Is 42:3) that never falters, and let us allow hope to be rekindled.